ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 All transport parameters used in the pre-establishment phase are collected in a TransportParameters object that is passed to the Preconnection object.
-For the sake of convenience, we suggest implementing TransportParameters class as a sub-class of an existing Dictionary or Set class to allow in-place notion of Transport Parameters.
-\[MICHAEL: I can't parse "in-place notion" and I also think that the last sentence gets too deep into implementation details.]

 ~~~
 transportParameters := NewTransportParameters()